A frustration with numpy is that its pow() implementation doesn’t support modular arithmetic.

 Another frustration is that its integers only go up to 64-bit, so it overflows really quickly if you’re calculating pow() without using modular arithmetic.

-You can mitigate that a little by implementing pow() manually, but for large-ish modulo it’s still possible to overflow the intermediates even while regularly reducing the range between matrix operations.
+You can mitigate that a little by implementing pow() manually, but for large-ish modulo it’s still possible to overflow the intermediates even while regularly reducing the range between intermediate operations.

-So there’s a basic technique for extending multiplication beyond the size of the native data types you have where you slice each input into high and low parts and multiply these together the way you learned in primary school:
+Now, there’s a basic technique for extending multiplication beyond the size of the native data types you have, where you slice each input into high and low parts and multiply these together the way you learned in primary school.
+It looks a bit like this:

 def mul(a, b):